-- 6.3.1.
-If an object is subject to two or more continuous effects, the effects are applied using a staging system.
-The effects are grouped into stages and are applied in ascending stage order, then if there are two or more effects in the same stage, the effects are applied using substage order, then timestamp order. - 6.3.2.
-Stage order is defined by how an effect applies to the object unless the effect depends on a later modification.
+6.3.1.
+Continuous effects that modify the rules of the game are applied simultaneously before continuous effects that modify objects.
+If there are two or more continuous effects that modify the state and/or properties of objects in the game, the effects are applied using the staging system.
+These effects are grouped into stages and are applied in ascending stage order, then if there are two or more effects in the same stage, the effects are applied using substage order, then timestamp order.

+Example: Hypothermia has the text "Attacks you control can't gain go again.", which is a continuous effect that modifies the rules of the game and is applied before any effects would add the go again ability to an attack you control.

+- 6.3.2.
+Stage order is defined by how an effect applies to the object.
 Effects are grouped into stages and are applied in ascending stage order.
-If there are two or more effects in the same stage, the effects are applied using substage order. - 6.3.2a Stage 1: Effects that affect the copyable properties of an object are applied.
-(See Rule 8.5.21) - 6.3.2b Stage 2: Effects that affect the controller are applied. - 6.3.2c Stage 3: Effects that affect abilities are applied. - 6.3.2d Stage 4: Effects that affect the color strip/name/pitch/text box are applied. - 6.3.2e Stage 5: Effects that affect supertypes/types/subtypes are applied. - 6.3.2f Stage 6: Effects that affect the base values of numeric properties are applied.

-- 6.3.2g Stage 7: Effects (and counters) that affect the values of numeric properties are applied. - 6.3.2h An effect is dependent on a stage if the application of another effect in that stage would change the application of this effect, and that stage is higher than the stage for this effect.
+If there are two or more effects in the same stage, the effects are applied using substage order (see Rule 6.3.3). - Stage 1: Effects that modify copyable properties are applied.
+(See Rule 8.5.25) - Stage 2: Effects that modify or are dependent on the controller are applied. - Stage 3: Effects that modify or are dependent on name, color strip, or text box are applied. - Stage 4: Effects that modify or are dependent on types or subtypes are applied. - Stage 5: Effects that modify or are dependent on supertypes are applied. - Stage 6: Effects that modify or are dependent on abilities are applied. - Stage 7: Effects that modify or are dependent on the base values of numeric properties are applied. - Stage 8: Effects and counters that modify or are dependent on the values of numeric properties are applied. - 6.3.2a An effect is dependent on a stage if the application of another effect in that stage would have changed the first application of this effect, and that stage is higher than the stage for this effect.
 An effect is independent if it is not dependent on any stages.
 Dependent effects are applied in the stage on which they are dependent.

-Example: Thump has the text "While Thump's Attack is greater than its base Attack, it has dominate and 'When this hits a hero, they discard a card.' "which is a while-conditional effect that is dependent on the power property (stage 6) and adds an ability (stage 4).
-Therefore it is applied in stage 6, substage 5.
+Example: Thump has the text "While Thump's $\{p\}$ is greater than its base $\{p\}$, it has dominate and 'When this hits a hero, they discard a card.' "which is an effect that is dependent on the value of the power $\{p\}$ numerical property (stage 8) and affects the object's abilities (stage 6).
+Because effects in stage 8 can change the application of Thump's effect, and stage 8 is higher than stage 6, Thump's effect is considered dependent and is applied in stage 8 (substage 7).